-TA students are dedicated and committed to acader success.
+TA students are dedicated and committed to academic success.

-- On average, graduating seniors are accepted five to seven colleges and universities. - Ninety-five percent (95%) of our seniors cor to attending a four-year college/university. - The class of 2019 alone was awarded over million dollars in scholarships and applied t 150 colleges/universities. - Recruiters from nationally prestigious unive visit Takoma Academy in hopes of yielding applications from our talented student pool
+- On average, graduating seniors are accepted to five to seven colleges and universities. - Ninety-five percent (95%) of our seniors commit to attending a four-year college/university. - The class of 2019 alone was awarded over \$8.5 million dollars in scholarships and applied to over 150 colleges/universities. - Recruiters from nationally prestigious universities visit Takoma Academy in hopes of yielding applications from our talented student pool.

 The success of our students is due largely to the commitment of our teachers, who provide excellent instruction and support.
-Their dedication and comm to students' success is evident in their lesson planni engagement and expectations for excellence.
+Their dedication and commitment to students' success is evident in their lesson planning, engagement and expectations for excellence.

-TA faculty are learners who seek continued education improvement as they work through personalized professional development plans, allowing them to ex their professionalism and preparation.
+TA faculty are learners who seek continued education improvement as they work through personalized professional development plans, allowing them to expand their professionalism and preparation.
 Educators are expected to teach to certain standards, which drives their instruction.
-Teachers use formative and summa assessments of their students to guide instruction.
+Teachers use formative and summative assessments of their students to guide instruction.